awl307/Data_Bootcamp_Final_Project/README.md

 # Data_Bootcamp_Final_Project
 Final Project for NYU Stern Data Bootcamp Class

-This project was completed by insert Annette Lee here in partial fulfilment of ECON-UB.0232, Data Bootcamp, Fall 2017.
+This project was completed by  Annette Lee in partial fulfilment of ECON-UB.0232, Data Bootcamp, Fall 2017.
 I certify that the NYU Stern Honor Code applies to this project.
 In particular, I have:

 Clearly acknowledged the work and efforts of others when submitting written work as our own.